NeoScout-tech/ScoutMap-DIY/README.md

 ## Roadmap

 We're not here to play small.
-Here's the NetScout roadmap, with progress bars to show how far we've kicked ass:
+Here's the NeoScout roadmap, with progress bars to show how far we've kicked ass:

 - **ESP8266 Implementation** (100% 🔥)
   - Full host and port scanning functionality.